Jean Bruchési

 Jean Bruchési, FRSC (9 April 1901 – 2 October 1979) was a Canadian writer, historian, public servant, and diplomat.
 He was the president of the Royal Society of Canada for 1953–4.

 He was the son of Charles Bruchési, KC and the nephew of Paul Bruchési, Archbishop of Montreal.

 In 1937, he was appointed Under-Secretary of State of the Province of Quebec.

-From 1959, Bruchési served as Canada's ambassador to Spain, Morocco and Argentina (with concurrent accreditation to Paraguay).
+From 1959, Bruchési served as Canada's ambassador to Spain, Morocco and Argentina (with concurrent accreditation to Paraguay and Uruguay).

 After his death in 1979, he was entombed at the Notre Dame des Neiges Cemetery in Montreal.